 Without a steady flow of cash, you cannot sustain normal operations.
 Therefore, it is vital that you select payment terms that will help you stabilize cash flow.
 While it is possible to maintain a strong cash flow using net 30 terms, you must be generating new invoices every couple of days.
 Otherwise, you may experience cash flow gaps.

 Consider offering early payment discounts if you want to incentivize your clients to pay their debts sooner.
 For example, you can invoice them using 2% 5 net 7 payment terms.

 What this means is that clients are still expected to render payment within seven days.
 However, if they make payment within five days or fewer, they will receive a 2% discount on their bill.

-Offering net 7 payment terms instead of net 30 terms can give you an advantage over other trucking companies operating within your region.
+Offering net 7 instead of net 30 terms can give you an advantage over other trucking companies operating within your region.
 While your competitors are waiting around for weeks to receive payment, you can put your recent earnings to use to buy new equipment, advertise services or hire more drivers.

 Client history should have a strong influence on which payment terms you offer.
 When working with a trusted, established client, offering longer payment terms carries little risk.
 Conversely, you should avoid using long payment terms when working with first-time clients or companies that have a history of paying late.

 Your clients should be able to pay smaller invoices relatively quickly.
 However, established clients will appreciate being given extra time to settle larger invoices.